bixb922/crank-organ/doc-software/README.md

 * Browser as user interface (Chrome or Firefox).
 Management is done with WiFi with a browser on a cell phone, tablet or PC.
 No need to install anything on the cell phone or tablet.
 * However: the solution can play music perfectly without a cell phone present
-* Can define a up to ten setlists or select tune by tune.
+* Can define a up to ten setlists or select tune by tune on the go.
 * It's very fast to establish a setlist.
 The setlist can be ordered, shuffled and stored on flash.
 Playback order can be changed while playing, new tunes can be added or tunes can be dropped while performing.
 * MIDI files can be updated via WiFi or via USB connection.
 You can add description, author, title, year and a rating to each tune.
 * To aid tuning, playing scales and individual notes is supported.
-A tuner is included.
+A tuner is included (needs to have microphone connected to the microcontroller)
 * Preconfigured for common crank organ scales scales: 20 note Carl Frei, 26 note Alderman/Wright, 31 note Raffin.
-Allows to define custom scales and different MIDI instruments, like a glockenspiel MIDI instrument.
+Allows to define custom scales and different MIDI instruments, like a glockenspiel MIDI instrument or reed pipes.
 * This system is highly scalable, capable of managing a virtually unlimited number of pipes.
-The microcontroller can store about 1600 MIDI compressed files in it's flash memory.
+The microcontroller can store 1500 or more MIDI  files in it's flash memory, when using the *tools/compress-midi.py* utility.
 With the addition of an SD card, there is virtually no limit.
 * Standard type 0 and 1 MIDI files are supported.
-Optionally, program numbers to identify different instruments and the percussion channel can be defined for use,
+Program numbers to identify different instruments and the percussion channel (channel 10) can be defined for use.
-* Allows to store lyrics
+* Allows add lyrics
 * Unattended operation is possible too.
 After a definable number of seconds, the next tune starts automatically.
+* Barrel organ mode: when enabled, the MIDI file is repeated until the next tune is selected, just like a barrel organ.
 * Software or hardware registers (as in "register stop of a organ")
 * Crank turning speed sets MIDI playback speed (optional)
 * Crank turning starts MIDI playback (optional)
 * Simulated percussion: drums are simulated playing several pipes together during a very short time
 * Shows remaining battery capacity on browser
 * Many options to move valves, percussion and other devices:
-   - solenoids or solenoid valves via GPIO pins
+   - solenoids or solenoid valves via GPIO pins.
+20 pipes don't need expansion boards.
    - solenoids or solenoid valves via via "MCP23017 16 port expander".
 Either several MCP23017 on one I2C bus or one bus per port expander.
+Hundreds of output ports can be configured this way.
    - third party driver boards via MIDI over serial output.
 There are several manufacturers of boards for 32 or 64 or more outputs that can be connected to a "5 pin DIN MIDI over serial" connector.
-   - RC servos (radio control servos) via GPIO ports (up to 8 supported on ESP32-S3)
+   - RC servos (radio control servos) via microcontroller GPIO ports (up to 8 supported on the ESP32-S3)
    - RC servos (radio control servos) via  "PCA9685 16 port RC control board".
-Either several PCA9685 on one I2C or one I2C for each PCA9685
+Either several PCA9685 on one I2C or one I2C for each PCA9685.
+Hundreds of output ports can be configured this way.
    - Many I2C buses on the ESP32-S3, two pins needed for each bus.